Responsible Sourcing

 Case Studies:

-Pilgrim’s UK, alongside its retail partners Waitrose and Co-op, conducted a human rights impact assessment (HRIA) of its integrated pork and lamb supply chains.
+Pilgrim’s Europe Pork, alongside its retail partners Waitrose and Co-op, conducted a human rights impact assessment (HRIA) of its integrated pork and lamb supply chains.
 The assessment was the first-of-its-kind for a livestock supply chain due to its scale and wide-ranging criteria.
 It spanned Pilgrim’s UK’s outdoor-bred pig farms and lamb farms, as well as the business’ processing and abattoir sites, from which Co-op and Waitrose source the majority of their pork and all of Waitrose’s lamb products.

 In response to the findings, the businesses have published a joint Human Rights Action Plan, which is designed to raise awareness among stakeholders along the supply chain of health & safety training, mental health and wellbeing, gender discrimination and access to grievance systems.
 Ongoing worker welfare visits will also continue to take place throughout the year to ensure high human rights standards are maintained.
 The Action Plan will be updated with progress reported on publicly.

-At Pilgrim’s UK, we also work with Bright Futures – a co-operative that helps survivors of modern slavery build a new life with a job that pays them a fair and decent wage.
+At Pilgrim’s Europe Pork, we also work with Bright Futures – a co-operative that helps survivors of modern slavery build a new life with a job that pays them a fair and decent wage.
 Under the Bright Future scheme, victims are offered a four-week paid work placement leading to a non-competitive interview.

 If both elements are successful, the candidate will be offered a permanent job within the host business.
 Eight survivors have already been given a chance to rebuild their lives by Pilgrim’s UK, with four still in permanent employment.
 It is envisaged that more people will secure placements through the program thanks to this new structure.